 I have mentioned in passing that I now belong to a number of Facebook Groups.
-Each dedicated (loosely) to discussion on a given topic, and the closest I have ever been personally to being involved in anything like a forum-type atmosphere.
+Each dedicated (loosely) to discussion on a given topic.

 One group in particular, and I won’t name names (OK later), is dedicated to the business of contracting and to building things.
 This group discusses tools, situations with clients, pricing, and bidding.
-Members share pics from portfolios and/or of unusual events, and otherwise engage in light banter on whatever topic a member decides to chuck up.
+Members share pics from portfolios and/or of unusual event.
+They otherwise engage in light banter on whatever topic a member decides to chuck up.

 A few weeks back one of the members of this group, architect and historian Jane Griswold Radocchia, posted a message and asked for input on something called “story poles.”
 A story (or storey) pole, as I understand it, is much like a jury stick.
 They are, well, a pole or a stick marked, often by hand, at increments.
 They can and have been used in many home building applications.
 Because measurements on story sticks are relative (aka referential), they, in many cases, can help minimize layout error.

 While Jane continues to work on compiling information for a corresponding Wikipedia article (she says there is still much that is unclear historically), she published some of her early thoughts (and findings) here >> Story Poles Part 1 & 2.

 In that post, and actually via a call out from another member of the group (Ryan Winchester of Vancouver Deck Builder Winchester Decks), Jane mentioned the existence of something called “story tapes.”
 Most specifically, those manufactured by Canadian company Lee Valley Tools.